 - Opportunity for ongoing peer supervision with other PPD specialists.

-- Transition to mentorship program if desired.
+- Transition to individual mentorship program (Zoom) if desired and available.

 Upcoming Training Dates

 March 11-12, 2022Filled Sept 23-24, 2022 virtual June 3-4, 2022 virtual Dec 2-3, 2022 virtual March 17-18, 2023 IN-PERSON If you have any questions or concerns please call (610) 525-7527 or email us email@example.com

 “This training was by far, the most well-rounded training I’ve ever been to.
 It’s deep, informative, and the small group format encouraged in-depth networking and connecting with other group members in a way that doesn’t happen at many of the other PMAD trainings I’ve attended.”